-- 7.14 The Commissioners will ensure that they maintain a policy covering both the categories of investment types in which to invest, criteria for choosing investment counterparties with adequate security, and monitoring their security.
+- 7.15 The Commissioners will ensure that they maintain a policy covering both the categories of investment types in which to invest, criteria for choosing investment counterparties with adequate security, and monitoring their security.
 Moreover, they will ensure they have sufficient liquidity in their investments.
 For this purpose they will follow procedures for determining the maximum periods for which funds may prudently be committed according to future cash flow requirements.
-The Treasurer will maintain a counterparty list in compliance with the stated criteria, providing an overall pool of counterparties considered to be very high quality which the Commissioner may use. - 7.15 Credit rating information is supplied by Arlingclose, our treasury consultants, on all active counterparties that comply with the stated criteria.
+The Treasurer will maintain a counterparty list in compliance with the stated criteria, providing an overall pool of counterparties considered to be very high quality which the Commissioner may use. - 7.16 Credit rating information is supplied by Arlingclose, our treasury consultants, on all active counterparties that comply with the stated criteria.
 Any counterparty failing to meet the criteria will be deleted from the counterparty lending list.
-Any rating changes, rating watches (notification of a likely change), rating outlooks (notification of a possible longer term change) are provided to officers almost immediately after they occur and this information is considered before dealing.
+Any rating changes, rating watches (notification of a likely change), rating outlooks (notification of a possible longer term change) are provided to officers almost immediately after they occur and this information is considered before dealing. - 7.17 It should be noted that following the implementation of the bail in provisions in the Banking Reform Act 2014, investments in accounts, deposits, certificates of deposit and senior unsecured bonds with banks and building societies, other than multilateral development banks are subject to the risk of credit loss via a bail-in should the regulator determine that the bank is failing or likely to fail However investments such as Covered bonds, reverse repurchase agreements and other collateralised arrangements with banks and building societies are secured on the bank's assets, which limits the potential losses in the unlikely event of insolvency, and means that they are exempt from bail-in.
+Where there is no investment specific credit rating, but the collateral upon which the investment is secured has a credit rating, the higher of the collateral credit rating and the counterparty credit rating will be used to determine cash and time limits.
+The combined secured and unsecured investments in any one bank will not exceed the cash limit for secured investments.